 Building on the success of LODI RULES, a new certification standard was launched in 2007 to address a market need for a science-based approach to assessing sustainable citrus production practices.
 In 2019 it was revised and relaunched as The Sustainable Citrus Standard to reflect the latest best practices in agricultural production and Integrated Pest Management, as well as including social responsibility and energy management criteria.
 Currently, over 5,000 acres of citrus groves managed by SunWest Fruit Company in California have been certified against the latest version of the standard.

 A mushroom production standard was also launched in 2007 in partnership with Modern Farms Mushrooms.

 Working in partnership with the California Cut Flower Commission, Protected Harvest began working on certification of cut flower farms based on the BloomCheck® standard in 2015.
 BloomCheck® is California’s first sustainable cut flower certification program, and its certification standards were recently revised to be applicable to all cut flower farms and potted plant horticultural operations nationwide.

-Protected Harvest continues to work with partners to grow existing certification programs.
-Protected Harvest is transitioning its validated certification standards from the use of the PEAS model to the Pesticide Risk Tool (PRT), the next generation of pesticide risk measurement.
-PRT will be integrated into various standards validated by Protected Harvest in the coming years.
+Protected Harvest continues to work with its partners to grow existing certification programs and evolve its industry leading approach to assessing pesticide usage in accordance with Integrated Pest Management principles.
+Protected Harvest is transitioning from the use of the PEAS model to the Pesticide Risk Tool (PRT), the next generation of pesticide risk measurement, and expects the PRT to be integrated into different standards in the coming years.